Dan0sz/host-webfonts-locally/readme.txt

 OMGF is written with performance and user-friendliness in mind.
 It uses the Google Fonts Helper API to automatically cache the fonts your theme and plugins use.
 If you're a webdeveloper/-designer yourself, you can use the Search bar to install additional fonts to include in your CSS.

+= How Does It Work? =

-After installing the plugin, OMGF runs silently in the background.
-It captures any requests made to fonts.googleapis.com or fonts.gstatic.com and copies the fonts over to your server.
+After installing the plugin, OMGF runs silently in the background and captures any requests made to fonts.googleapis.com or fonts.gstatic.com.
+When a webpage is first loaded, it reroutes these requests to its own Download API and copies the fonts over to your server.
 Then it generates a stylesheet for your fonts including EOT, TTF, WOFF and WOFF2 formats to guarantee maximum cross browser compatibility!

+When the fonts are downloaded and the stylesheet is generated, it rewrites every URL pointing to fonts.googleapis.com or fonts.gstatic.com to the locally hosted variant.

 Please keep in mind that, although I try to make the configuration of this plugin as easy as possible, the concept of locally hosting a file or optimizing Google Fonts for *Pagespeed Insights* or *GT Metrix* has proven to be confusing for some people.
 If you're not sure of what your doing, please consult a SEO expert or Webdeveloper to help you with the configuration of this plugin or [hire me to do it for you](https://ffwp.dev/wordpress/omgf-expert-configuration/).

-== Features ==
+= Features =
 - Automatically replace registered/enqueued Google Fonts in wp_head() with local copies,
 - Automatically remove registered/enqueued Google Fonts from wp_head(),
 - Install additional Google Fonts and host them locally,